velipso/gvasm/docs/assembler/README.md

 ### `.thumb`

-Switches the assembler into THUMB mode.
+Switches the assembler into Thumb mode.
 See also, `.arm`.

 ### `.title <title>`

 Outputs the ASCII title of the game, used in the GBA header.

-THUMB Opcode Summary
+Thumb Opcode Summary
 ====================

 TODO: figure out behavior of shifting by zero `{lsl,lsr,asr} r0, r1, #0`